joaoclemencio/Base/CV.md

 ## Profile Summary

-I'm an Industrial Engineer who is passionate about data and its insights.

-I've worked for large and small companies for 4 years and .
-I love to improve, program and automate; I'm curious and driven.
-I am a great link between back end development and front end needs.

 Industrial Engineer with experience in Control, Planning and Quality Assurance, in both Manufacturing and Logistics Service industries.

 Data driven, fact based and detail oriented; with strong interpersonal and collaborative abilities, excellent grasp and translation of requirements, good presentation skills and an ambition for problem solving.